Economy of Bosnia and Herzegovina: Infrastructure

 The Bosnian government has issued an international tender for the construction of the 350 km long Pan-European Corridor Vc in Bosnia and Herzegovina which will passes along the route Budapest-Osijek-Sarajevo-Ploče.
 The highway along this corridor is the most significant roadway in Bosnia and Herzegovina and the shortest communication route between Central Europe and the Southern Adriatic.
 The routing of the road passes through the central part of the country in the north–south direction from Donji Svilaj to the border of B&H, north from the Croatian port of Ploče, following the rivers Bosna and Neretva.
 More than 50% of the total population and the economic activity of Bosnia and Herzegovina lies within the zone of influence along this route.

-As of August 2018, 200 km motorway has been completed.
+As of August 2018, 200 km of the motorway has been completed.

 Due to annual growth of nearly 10% the Sarajevo International Airport extension of the passenger terminal, together with upgrading and expanding the taxiway and apron is planned to start in Fall 2012.
 The existing terminal will be expanded with 7.000 square metres.